July 9, 2018

 University departments may not act as agents for off-campus vendors or organizations to receive department rates for the space.
 Sponsoring organizations that reserve space for the purpose of allowing off-campus vendors or organizations to advertise or sell items will be held responsible for misrepresenting themselves and their organizations.

-The Division of Student Affairs and Trojan Event Services are responsible for vendor sales on campus.
-No other department or organization, with the exception of the USC Bookstores and the Athletic Department, is permitted to bring outside vendors to campus.
-Outside vendors are prohibited from selling on campus without prior permission from Trojan Event Services and must meet the criteria outlined below.
-Reservation requests for vending locations are available online.
+Student Affairs and Trojan Event Services are responsible for vendor sales on campus.
+No other department or organization, with the exception of the USC Bookstores, Hospitality and the Athletic Department, is permitted to bring outside vendors to campus.
+Outside vendors are prohibited from selling on campus without prior permission from one of these departments.

 X. USC Emblem Products